moufette-tools/moufette/README.md

 - [x] Super easy deploy using **Heroku**, and **Docker** coming soon.

 ## In the making
 - [ ] Customize widget from dashboard
 - [ ] Support **Docker**
-- [ ] Alow users to add comments/select area on the screenshot or attach certen element of the page
+- [ ] Allow users to add comments/select area on the screenshot or attach certain element of the page
 - [ ] Analytics
 - [ ] Live view and feedback session
-- [ ] Track vistors VS users
+- [ ] Track visitors VS users
 - [ ] Embeddable Survey

 ## Philosophy

 Many engineers find it painful to work out how their products are being used and struggle to get the critical early feedback they need to help them navigate the product development and prioritize a long list of features.
-Moufette is here to solves that.
+Moufette is here to solve that.

-Moufette is **not** an anylitics tool replacement but rather a complementary.
-It's important to understand how users behaive on your website but in many cases you can't make any sence of thier random clicks and scrolling.
+Moufette is **not** an analytics tool replacement but rather a complementary.
+It's important to understand how users behave on your website but in many cases you can't make any sense of their random clicks and scrolling.
 So why not just ask them!
-People love to tell what they think or even criticise espically if they think your are wrong ([Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law)).
+People love to tell what they think or even criticise especially if they think you're wrong ([Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law)).
 And this is exactly what you need at this stage.

 We also strongly believe 3rd party tools don't work anymore in a world of Cookie laws, GDPR, CCPA and lots of other 4 letter acronyms.
 There should be an alternative to sending all of your users' personal information to 3rd parties.
 Moufette gives you full control over all your users' data.